UniversalViewer/universalviewer/CONFIG.md

 ##### limitToRange
 **Type**: `boolean`
 **Default**: `false`
-Determines if download is limited to a specific range.
+Determines if download is limited to a specific range.[^1]

 ##### manifestDisplayOrder
 **Type**: `string`